An outstanding illustrator portfolio makes all the difference between you getting hired.

 Let Your Work Do The Talking

-As a creative, you want your illustrative work to do the talking.
+As a creative, you want your illustrative work to be the focus.

-This is what the likes of Art Directors (who commission commercial illustration on a regular basis) are truly interested in, and hire you for.
+This is what the likes of Art Directors (those who commission commercial illustration on a regular basis) are truly interested in, and hire you for.

 Focus on your work and nothing else.